Labor & Employee Rights Attorneys in California

 • Statements and testimony from coworkers or witnesses

-• Notes detailing illegal behavior by your employer
+• Detailed notes of illegal behavior by your employer

 • Employee handbooks, contracts, and past performance reviews